scrapinghub/varanus/README.md

 #### Graph

-You can use the Cliff output formatter to display data as a graph on an HTML page using `-f graph`:
+You can use a Cliff output formatter to display data with Plotly as a graph on an HTML page using `-f graph`:

     $ poetry run varanus jobs -f graph